 6 Things You THINK You Can Recycle — But Can’t

-- This article is part of a series of recycling tips from Kane County Recycling Coordinator Jennifer Jarland.
+- Editor’s Note: This article is a repost of a June 2, 2017, recycling tip from Kane County Recycling Coordinator Jennifer Jarland.
+If you enjoy this article, we recommend the sequel, unsurprisingly titled, 6 MORE Things You Think You Can Recycle, But Can’t.
 Got a question or idea for a recycling tip?
 Contact Jarland at 630-208-3841 or firstname.lastname@example.org.

 It’s been 20 years since recycling programs became widespread in Kane County, so by now most of you have a pretty good idea what goes in the recycling bin.
 But there are a few things that end up in the bin that should not be there!

 In my experience, here are the top 12 things that I often see in the recycling bins that should not be in there.
 They are either trash or can be recycled at drop-offs but not in your curbside cart!

 - Plastic bags

 - Cups Lids